-The tradition of women's travel writing on the continent is venerable and mature, dating back centuries, when few women traveled independently.
-Some of the best Europe travel books took root in the 17th and 18th centuries, and European writers - and topics - are among the most plentiful.
+The tradition of women’s travel writing on the continent is venerable and mature, dating back centuries when few women traveled independently.
+Some of the best European travel books took root in the 17th and 18th centuries, and European writers – and topics – are among the most plentiful.

 Here are some of the best books for travel lovers about Europe and its countries.

 While there are plenty of English-language travel books regaling us with tales of North America and the Caribbean, there are fewer about Latin America by Latin Americans, in large part due to the language.
 Many English-language writers do visit other parts of the Americas, and an increasing number of Spanish-language writers are seeing their works in translation.